HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 Let's look a bit more into the top three libraries:

-- **Library : System (43.1%)** is used for fundamental "glue" code and It often includes "system-level" bindings (like those from WASI or Emscripten) that allow a Wasm module to communicate with the host environment (the browser) to handle tasks like memory management or basic I/O. system utilities.
+- **System (43.1%)** is used for fundamental "glue" code and It often includes "system-level" bindings (like those from WASI or Emscripten) that allow a Wasm module to communicate with the host environment (the browser) to handle tasks like memory management or basic I/O. system utilities.

-- **Library : Microsoft (23.2%)** represents the massive footprint of the Microsoft ecosystem on the web, primarily driven by Blazor WebAssembly.
+- **Microsoft (23.2%)** represents the massive footprint of the Microsoft ecosystem on the web, primarily driven by Blazor WebAssembly.
 Blazor allows developers to build interactive web UIs using C# and .NET instead of JavaScript.
 The high percentage reflects many enterprise and business applications that have been ported to the web using Microsoft's specialized Wasm runtime for the .NET framework.

-- **Library : RXEngine (6.2%)** is a more specialized entry, often associated with high-performance execution engines used for specific industries like gaming or advanced data processing.
+- **RXEngine (6.2%)** is a more specialized entry, often associated with high-performance execution engines used for specific industries like gaming or advanced data processing.
 While more niche than the top two, its 6.2% share indicates it is a popular choice for developers who need a pre-built, optimized engine to handle computationally intensive tasks (such as real-time analytics or complex UI interactions) without building the entire infrastructure from scratch.

 ## WebAssembly languages